gregorwolf/mtxs-bookshop/README.md

 ### using the redis service from the provider subaccount

-or you can SAP BTP redis service.
+Or you can SAP BTP redis service.
 It can only be reached via an SSH tunnel (see: [Access a Redis-cache Instance from Redis-cli](https://help.sap.com/docs/redis-hyperscaler-option/redis-on-sap-btp-hyperscaler-option/access-redis-cache-instance-from-redis-cli)).
 The command to establish the tunnel is:

 ```bash
 cf ssh -L 6380:<your-redis-hostname>:6380 mtxs-bookshop-srv
 ```

-to make the connection work you have to add the redis hostname to the hosts file so that it can be resolved to `localhost` (where the tunnel is listening).

 Now you can bind the redis service to the project using the following command: